Governance Audit

 - Manage project budget (below 500,000 DKK) and resources.

-- Identify and manage operational risks.
+- Identify and manage project risks and issues at an operational level.

 - Prepare reports for the Project Steering Committee.